1. About fexofenadine

 What if I take too much?

 Fexofenadine is generally very safe.
-Taking too much is unlikely to harm you.
+Taking more than your usual dose is unlikely to harm you.

-If you take an extra dose by mistake, you might get some of the common side effects.
+If you take an extra dose, you might get some of the common side effects.
 If this happens or you're concerned, contact your doctor.

 5. Side effects